Tduty/spring-db-h2-sandbox/README.md

 # spring-h2-db-sandbox
-For connect to h2 console follow the link http://localhost:8080/h2-console
+For connect to h2 console follow the link http://localhost:8080/h2-console for parameters see application.properties